 If you are under the age of 65 and/or on a group employer plan or an ACA-exchange plan, hospital indemnity insurance offers the following benefits (generally speaking, subject to change by carrier):

 If you are admitted to the hospital, you receive these aforementioned benefits based on the benefits contained in the insurance contract.

 I’ve talked about this before; carriers always look for an edge.
 Do you see a problem with the above?
 That’s right.
 You only receive a benefit if you are admitted to the hospital.
-What if you have a surgery?
+What if you have outpatient surgery?
 Well, under the aforementioned scenario, you won’t receive a benefit unless you are admitted to the hospital as an inpatient after your surgery.

 New Plans Available For The Under 65

 These plans are known as gap insurance plans.
 These are similar to hospital indemnity plans except they cover much more and extra expenses, including (but not limited to):

 - emergency room visits – for treatment in the emergency room or urgent care

 - rehabilitation – pays for rehab at a qualified facility under a doctor’s order

 - intensive care unit coverage – pays an additional payout if you are in the ICU

 - physician care – pays for doctor office visits for covered accidents and illnesses